studiohawkdev/hawkvision-browserless/README.md

 ![Docker pulls](https://img.shields.io/docker/pulls/browserless/chrome)
 ![Dependabot](https://flat.badgen.net/badge/-/dependabot?icon=dependabot&label&color=green)

-browserless is a web-service that allows for remote clients to connect, drive, and execute headless work; all inside of docker.
-It offers first-class integrations for puppeteer, playwright, selenium's webdriver, and a slew of handy REST APIs for doing more common work.
-On top of all that it takes care of other common issues such as missing system-fonts, missing external libraries, and performance improvements.
-We even handle edge-cases like downloading files, managing sessions, and have a fully-fledged documentation site.
+browserless is a web service that allows remote clients to connect, drive, and execute headless work; all inside of docker.
+It offers first-class integrations for puppeteer, playwright, selenium's web driver, and a slew of handy REST APIs for doing more common work.
+On top of all that it takes care of other common issues such as missing system fonts, missing external libraries, and performance improvements.
+We even handle edge cases like downloading files, and managing sessions, and have a fully-fledged documentation site.

-If you've been struggling to get Chrome up and running docker, or scaling out your headless workloads, then browserless was built for you.
+If you've been struggling to get Chrome up and running docker or scaling out your headless workloads, then browserless was built for you.
 # Table of Contents

 1. [Features](#features)